pravega/pravega-sensor-collector/README.md

 The script [run-with-gradle-parquet-files-ingest.sh](pravega-sensor-collector\scripts\run-with-gradle-parquet-file-ingest.sh) can be edited for testing.

 Note: For windows, Hadoop requires native libraries on Windows to work properly.
 You can download `Winutils.exe` to fix this.
 See [here](https://cwiki.apache.org/confluence/display/HADOOP2/WindowsProblems).
+Add the location of bin/winutils.exe in the parameter HADOOP_HOME.

 ## Phase IV Leap Wireless Gateway Integration